yellowsink/pearjuice/README.md

  - Figure out a way to make IPC work on Firefox (or just scream @ Ducko)
  - Add theme choosing (`Emulation.setAutoDarkModeOverride`)
  - Add notifs
+ - Fix broken onboarding (or just scream @ Ducko even more than already)